 Today’s College Costs

-- According to the College Board, it costs an average $22,180 in tuition, fees, room and board to send a child to an in-state university for the 2020–21 academic year.
-Even after subtracting out the inflation rate, that represents a 1.4% annual increase over the past 10 years.
+- According to the College Board, it costs an average $23,250 in tuition, fees, room and board to send a child to an in-state university for the 2022–23 academic year.
+Public university tuition has increased an inflation-adjusted 125% over the past 30 years.

 - Some have contended the real cost hasn’t climbed nearly as fast as the sticker price, thanks to financial aid.
 Still, as published college costs have increased, so too have education loans.
-Figures from the Federal Reserve Bank of New York show education borrowing up 110% over the 10 years through year-end 2019.
+Figures from the Federal Reserve Bank of New York show education borrowing up 65% over the 10 years through 2022’s fourth quarter.

 - How much debt do college students graduate with?
 Check out this interactive map, which allows you to look at averages by state and by individual colleges.

-- For undergraduates who take out federal loans during the 2020–21 academic year, the interest rate is typically 2.75%, down from 4.53% the year before.
+- For undergraduates who take out federal loans during the 2023–24 academic year, the interest rate is typically 5.5%, up from 4.99% the year before.

 Next: Manage Expectations

-Articles: College or Not, A Better Trade, College: 10 Questions to Ask and College, Then and Now
+Articles: College Math, College or Not, A Better Trade, College: 10 Questions and College, Then and Now